lukapetrovic-git/ansible-role-wordpress/README.md

 No special requirements, note that this role requires root access, so either run with a global become: yes, or invoke the role in your playbook.

 # Role Variables
-Variables used in the role are listed below:
+Variables used in the role are all listed below:

 database_name:
 database_user: